 St.Paul’s Outside the Walls is the second largest church in Rome, behind only St. Peter’s Basilica.
-If you have a few minutes to spare, and can get there (not sure what the public transportation options are) it’s worth a stop.
-You should’t need more than 30-45 minutes for a thorough tour.
+If you have a few minutes to spare and can get there (not sure what the public transportation options are) it’s worth a stop.
+You shouldn’t need more than 30-45 minutes for a thorough tour.
 This is definitely a worthwhile stop, especially if you can’t get into St. Peter’s Basilica.

 Where to Stay in Rome

 Our group stayed at Hotel Villa Giulia in Ciampino, about 30 minutes outside of Rome by bus.
 The train is only about a 15-minute ride and very inexpensive!
 The hotel, which is very close to the train station, was fabulous, with most rooms having balconies.

 Ciampino was a lovely little city that provided a nice neighborhood walk with gelato!
 There also is an airport, which may provide an alternative to Rome’s main airport, Leonardo da Vinci-Fiumicino.
 I would highly recommend staying here if you are ok with staying outside of Rome.